thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

   - added "EuclideanSpace"
   - move "Blit" from [infocomps](#infocomps) to [tinybins](#tinybins) // should I make a new category?
   - extend "EuclideanSpace" description

+- 15/05/24
+  - I am once again asking myself to alphabetically sort the catlinks
+  - new category: "computer graphics"
+  - added "Raytracing In One Weekend Series"
+  - added "Flim", "IZ-US" and "Xtal" by Aphex Twin to [some tunez](#music)